fkolar/RouterInitProblemNG412/README.md

   * Provide Services from Imported Core Module
   * Setup Test App Module
     * Test App Module init imported Modules
-        * executes Initialized from Feature module and since provider for Router has been already defined in AppModule I can inject Router into RoutingService
+        * executes Initializer from Feature module and since provider for Router has been already defined in AppModule I can inject Router into RoutingService